deepcodesoln/jai-json/README.md

 # jai-json

 A JSON deserializer for Jai programs.
+Compatible with at least the 0.1.093 Jai toolchain.

 ## Building